Identifiability of Hierarchical Latent Attribute Models: Model Setup and Examples

-In the psychometrics literature, various HLAMs adopting the $\QQ$-matrix concept have been proposed with the goal of diagnosing targeted attributes \citep{junker2001cognitive,templin2006measurement,davier2008general,HensonTemplin09,dela2011}.
-They are often called the cognitive diagnosis models.
-In this work, we focus on two popular and basic types of modeling assumptions under such a framework; as to be revealed soon, these two types of assumptions also have close connections to Boolean matrix decomposition \citep{rava2016boolean,ormachine2017}.
-Specifically, the HLAMs considered in this paper assume a logical \textit{ideal response} $\Gamma_{\qq_j,\aaa}$ given an attribute pattern $\aaa$ and an item loading vector $\qq_j$ in the noiseless case.
+In this work, we mainly focus on a popular and fundamental type of modeling assumptions under such a framework; as to be revealed soon, this modeling assumption also has close connections to Boolean matrix factorization \citep{rava2016boolean,ormachine2017}.
+Specifically, we mainly consider the HLAMs that assume a logical \textit{ideal response} $\Gamma_{\bq_j,\aaa}$ given an attribute pattern $\aaa$ and an item loading vector $\bq_j$ in the noiseless case.
 Then item-level noise parameters are further introduced to account for uncertainty of observations.
 The following are two popular ways to define the ideal response.

-The first model is the AND-Model that assumes a conjunctive ``and'' relationship among the binary attributes.
-The ideal response of attribute pattern $\aaa$ to item $j$ takes the form
+The first is the Deterministic Input Noisy output ``And'' gate (DINA) model \citep{junker2001cognitive,de2004higher,davier2014dina,culpepper2015bayesian}.
+The DINA model assumes a conjunctive relationship among the attributes.
+The ideal response of attribute pattern $\aaa$ to item~$j$ is

-To interpret, $\Gamma_{\qq_j,\aaa}$ in \eqref{eq-and} indicates whether an attribute pattern $\aaa$ possesses all the attributes specified by the item loading vector $\qq_j$.
-This conjunctive relationship is often assumed for diagnosis of students' mastery or deficiency of skill attributes in educational assessments, and $\Gamma_{\qq_j,\aaa}$ naturally indicates whether a student with $\aaa$ has mastered all the attributes required by the test item $j$.
-With $\Gamma_{\qq_j,\aaa}$, the uncertainty of the responses is further modeled by the item-specific Bernoulli parameters
+{where the convention $0^0\equiv 1$ is adopted.} To interpret, $\Gamma_{\bq_j,\aaa}$ in \eqref{eq-and} indicates whether a pattern $\aaa$ possesses all the attributes specified by the item loading vector $\bq_j$.
+This conjunctive relationship is often assumed for diagnosis of students' mastery or deficiency of skill attributes in educational assessments, and $\Gamma_{\bq_j,\aaa}$ naturally indicates whether a student with $\aaa$ has mastered all the attributes required by the test item $j$.
+With $\Gamma_{\bq_j,\aaa}$ in \eqref{eq-and}, the uncertainty of the responses is further modeled by the item-specific Bernoulli parameters